Perspective |Standpoint | Approach

 A lot of readers will not stand in vein with his fanatics and hold opinions that will state otherwise.
 But Perspective.
 Wikipedia doesn’t always nail it right but it defines perspective correctly, one’s personal opinion about an issue.
 Sharif Burfat continues to spread his message regionally and internationally through various media outlets and social networking sites.

-Currently, he’s fighting against CPEC (China-Pakistan Economic Corridor), the $46-billion project that displaces thousands of people without a proper plan of rehabilitation or providing any compensation (Watch Sharif speak about CPEC).
-He considers Sindh and Hind to be a single unit (while referring to the Indian national anthem) and looks forward on receiving equal support for JSMM’s struggle for Sindhudesh as one sees for Balochistan.
+Currently, he’s fighting against CPEC (China-Pakistan Economic Corridor), the $46-billion project that displaces thousands of people without a proper plan of rehabilitation or providing any compensation.
+He considers Sindh and Hind to be a single unit (while referring to the Indian national anthem) and looks forward to receiving equal support for JSMM’s struggle for Sindhudesh as one sees for Balochistan.